vault27/Foundation/dhcp.md

 - Server - UDP port 68
 - Client - UDP port 67
+- Client with Static IP can use DHCP as well - to get all other information
+- If server cannot reply on Discover - it sends nothing
+- Client may renew address from another DHCP server
+- To renew address REQUEST message is sent

 ## DHCP options

 ## DHCP message types

+## Timers

+## States

+- INIT
+- SELECTING
+- BOUND

 ## Message flow